linsalrob/sphae/README.md

 - Assembly
 - Contig quality checks; read coverage, viral or not, completeness, and assembly graph components.
 - Phage genome annotation

-A complete list of programs used for each step is mentioned in the `sphae.CITATION` file.

-**If you are new to bioinformatics, here is a tutorial to follow: https://github.com/AnitaTarasenko/sphae/wiki/Sphae-tutorial**
+**If you are new to bioinformatics or running command line tools, here is a great tutorial to follow: https://github.com/AnitaTarasenko/sphae/wiki/Sphae-tutorial**

 ### Install